 Under the Nationality, Immigration and Asylum Act 2002 all applicants aged 18 years or over who have had their application for British citizenship granted must attend a citizenship ceremony.

-The ceremony will include taking an oath or affirmation to the Queen and a pledge of loyalty to the United Kingdom.
+The ceremony will include taking an oath or affirmation to the King and a pledge of loyalty to the United Kingdom.

 Salford Register Office is responsible for making the arrangements for citizenship ceremonies of applicants who live within the city of Salford.

 When an applicant receives a letter of approval from the Home Office, they should contact the Salford register office to obtain details of which ceremony they may attend.
 Applicants are required to attend a ceremony within three months of the approval from the Home Office being given, otherwise they may have to make a new arrangement.

 To arrange a ceremony please contact us online or by writing to:

 Standard group citizenship ceremonies will normally be held each month on a Tuesday afternoon at the council chamber, Salford Civic Centre, Chorley Road, Swinton.
 The number of applicants at each group ceremony may vary with up to 34 applicants attending a ceremony at any one time.

 If you wish to celebrate becoming a British citizen in a more personal way, this may be for family, personal or cultural reasons, you may do so in the ceremony suite at the town hall.
 This will allow you to invite family and friends and have an alternative venue to the council chamber.